zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

 **Note:**

--   The table table\_name must have existed.
+-   The table table\_name must exists.
--   The acceptable max comment length is 1024 bytes.
+-   The comment length must not exceed 1024 bytes.

 **For example:**